joshbruce/fourth-earth-raw/public/computer-aided/content.md

 ---
 title: Computer-aided
 ---
+Therefore, we are unsure how to simulate the duration of acquisition.
+However, simulating the ghost decay effect is handled by staggering the decay.
 # Computer-aided Fourth Earth

 It might be an odd name but it seems to be the most technically accurate as the extensions to Fourth Earth RAW preserve the presence of a computer and nothing else.
 They do not dictate nor require specific implementation details like a [.GUI](Graphic User Interface) or a command line prompt; just the computer power, automation, and time-tracking capabilities afforded by a device that doesn't noticeably get bored or frustrated keeping tabs on such things.